Welcome to Dosbarth 4's Class Page

-This term we will be learning about ‘Staying Alive’, focusing on the science behind teeth and bones, we will also be focusing on Africa looking at the landscape, culture and day to day life.
-Through the topic we will be developing a range of literacy, numeracy and ICT skills through engaging and stimulating activities.
+This term we will be learning about ‘How things work’, however we will also have a history focus, specifically The Tudors.
+As a school we are focusing on a child- led approach to topic ensuring engagement and enthusiasm throughout.
+Through the topic we will continue to develop a range of literacy, numeracy and ICT skills through engaging and stimulating activities.

 Homework / Spellings / Home-school reading

 As a school we believe homework plays an integral part in the academic development of children whilst also understanding how busy family life can be.
 Therefore, it is essential that we find the correct balance between completing work outside of the school day to reinforce concepts taught in school and the pupils having time to enjoy other interests and spend quality time with their families.

 Like in previous years, the pupils will be grouped according to ability for their spelling sessions and may therefore be taught be another staff member in the school.
 This is to ensure that the pupils are working at the correct level and can therefore be sufficiently challenged whilst also receiving the necessary support.